Program Administration

 RENEE PHILIPPI

-Renee Philippi holds a BA (Theatre with a Political Science minor) from the University of Michigan, where she received the prestigious Maize and Blue Award and was the student speaker of her graduating class.
-She holds, as well, a MA (Creative Writing/English) from City College, CUNY, and a MFA (Theatre/ Directing) from the Brooklyn College, CUNY.
+Renee Philippi holds a BA (Theatre/Political Science minor) from University of Michigan, where she received the prestigious Maize and Blue Award and was valedictorian.
+She holds an MA (Creative Writing/English) from City College-CUNY, and an MFA (Theatre/ Directing) from Brooklyn College-CUNY.

 She is a professional theatre director and writer and the Artistic Director of Concrete Temple NY.
 Her credits include work at/with the Public Theatre, Vineyard Theatre, CSC, Mabou Mines, Director's Company, Women's Project and Productions, La Mama Galleria, New Georges, HERE, Greenwich House Music School, Joe's Pub, Peculiar Works Project, 78th Street Theatre Lab, Palace Theatre-CT, Guadalupe Arts Center-TX, Southern Theatre-MN, Williamstown Theatre Festival-MA, Atlanta Arts Festival-GA, Deutsche Theater-Berlin, Tuchfabrik-Trier and Spiderwoman Theater.